Seeing the Northern Lights in Lapland is a dream shared by many. The chance of capturing them on your camera makes the hunt even more exciting!

 Before rushing to buy a new camera, you should consider the available lenses for each system.
 If you own a camera you are otherwise satisfied with, you should make fast, quality lenses your priority.
 Good lenses have a long lifespan.
 People still use quality glass dating back several decades.
 The same can’t be said of digital camera bodies.

-Auroras often fill the whole sky, so you will need wide lenses.
+Auroras often fill the Arctic sky, so you will need wide lenses.
 A bright, moderate wide lens with a 24 mm focal length is a good option to have, with an angle of view of 84 degrees on a full frame camera.
 A full frame fisheye lens with a 16mm focal length has a 180 degree angle of view.
 With a fisheye, you can fit almost the whole sky in your image!

 Picking the right focal length is a matter of taste and the shooting scenario.
 A fisheye will give you strong barrel distortion, while a regular ultra-wide lens comes with strong perspective distortion.
 Nearby linear objects such as trees will look distorted, especially when you tilt the lens upwards to the sky.
 However, distortion can be adjusted in post production to some degree.
 Naturally, you can choose to shoot Northern Lights with a longer lens, such as even a 50 mm, but you will get just a portion of the sky in your frame.